Tatreez is the Arabic Word for Embroidery.

 Purchasable Options/ Tatreez 101 Kits

 Taita Laila’s Instructional Pamphlet- (£12.00)- This pamphlet is how Mo learned to stitch!
-While Taita Laila also sells Tatreez 101 kits, we do feel that pamphlet is the star of the show.
-It contains
+While Taita Laila also sells Tatreez 101 kits, we do feel that this pamphlet is the star of the show.
+It contains (6) motifs/patterns as well as detailed diagrams of where your needle goes at various stages of the cross stitch.

 Folkglory- ($30-50) These kits are great for those looking to learn in style.
 Well designed instructional pamphlets and Beginner Kits with varied levels of complexity, and several colorful patterns in each kit distinguish Folkglory’s kits from other more basic offerings.
 They provide EVERYTHING you need to make multiple samplers/ tapestries.